tudelft-cs4200/2021/project/_posts/2020/2020-09-08-submissions.md

 It runs `mvn verify` on each push to master.

 By default, no projects are included in the Maven build.
-That is, all models are commented out in `pom.xml` (the Maven build configuration file):
+That is, all modules are commented out in `pom.xml` (the Maven build configuration file):

 ```
 <modules>